Potential Impact Of Brexit On The UK Insurance Industry 2024

 Due to international trading links, including Japan, the US, and China, a breakup could see large firms relocate their Head Offices from the UK to other Member states to retain access to the single market as it is now.

-There has been significant investment from all insurers to comply with the Solvency II Directive, in addition to the UK’s regulations through the Prudential Regulation Authority, which goes beyond the EU regulations ensuring consumer protection.
+All insurers have invested significantly in complying with the Solvency II Directive, in addition to the UK’s regulations through the Prudential Regulation Authority, which go beyond the EU regulations ensuring consumer protection.

-As insurers have already spent significant investments to comply with EU Directives, naturally, none want to see that go to waste, which it would in case of a breakup from the European Union.
+As insurers have already invested significantly to comply with EU Directives, none want to see that go to waste, which it would in case of a breakup from the European Union.

 Related Reading